ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/beacon/+generated__BeaconGenomicVariant.md

 __Type:__ object
-__Description:__ The document describes attributes of the _variant_ object.
-In its current implementation, _variant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
+__Description:__ The document describes attributes of the _BeaconGenomicVariant_ object.
+In its current implementation, _BeaconGenomicVariant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH _variant_ schema.

 Compared to the VCF model it was derived from, this schema includes some
 changes: